About our library services

-There are three library sites which support all the faculties.
+There are three library sites that support all the faculties.
 During term time, libraries open for six to seven days each week.

-We have extended opening during term time in all 3 libraries.
+We have extended opening during term time in all three libraries.

-Access to all our Library's e-resources and databases for assignments, projects and dissertations remain available 24/7.
+Access to all our e-resources and databases for assignments, projects and dissertations remain available 24 hours a day.

-Last year there were loans of over 1.5 million items, almost 3 million accesses to our e-resources and users passed through our entrance gates over 1 million times.
+Last year there were loans of over one and a half million items, almost three million accesses to our e-resources and users passed through our entrance gates over one million times.

 Library facilities and visitor information

 Areas within the libraries are divided into zones for group and silent study.
 Our libraries also have bookable group study rooms with projection facilities, technobooths with large screens, lots of fixed computers (PCs and Macs) and Wi-Fi.
 Find your study zone.